 8.1.7 EGR Cooler—Replacing or cleaning of the EGR coolers is at the test laboratory’s discretion.
 An example of a successful cleaning method is available from the Test Monitoring Center (TMC) (Annex A1 explains the function of the TMC).

 8.1.8 EGR Venturi Unit—Clean the venturi before each test.
 Spray with solvent and scrub with a nylon brush.
+Look into Volvo/Mack Procedure

 8.2 Valves, Seats, Guides, and Springs:

 8.2.1 Visually inspect valves, seats, and springs for defects or heavy wear and replace if necessary.
 Replacement of the valves, guides, and seat inserts for each test is recommended, but not required.

-8.2.2 Use honing and cutting oil when reaming the valve guides.
-Hone finish if desired.
-Valve stem-to-guide clearance shall be (0.038 to 0.089) mm for intake valves and (0.064 to 0.114) mm for exhaust valves.
+Refer to the Volvo service manual for cylinder head rebuilding procedure.

 8.3 Cylinder Liner, Piston, and Piston Ring Assembly:

-8.3.1 Cylinder Liner Fitting—For proper heat transfer, fit cylinder liners to the block using the procedure outlined in the Mack Service Manual.7
+8.3.1 Cylinder Liner Fitting—For proper heat transfer, fit cylinder liners to the block using the procedure outlined in the Volvo Service Manual.

 8.3.2 Piston and Rings—Cylinder liners, pistons, and rings are provided as a set and shall be used as a set.
 Examine piston rings for any handling damage.
 Record the pre-test measurements as detailed in 11.1.

-8.4 Injectors and Injection Pumps:

-8.4.1 Injectors—

-Injector nozzles are available from the supplier shown in A6.2.
-Check the injector opening pressure at the start of each calibration period.
-Reset the injector opening pressure if it is outside the specification of (24 000 ± 2000) kPa.
+8.4 Injectors:

-8.4.2 Injection Pumps—The electronic unit injectors (EUI) may be changed at any time using the procedure specified in the Mack Service Manual.
-Be sure to enter the EUI’s calibration code into the Engine Control Unit (ECU).
+8.4.1 Injectors— The electronic unit injectors (EUI) may be changed at any time using the procedure specified in the Volvo Service Manual.
+Be sure to enter the EUI’s calibration code into the Engine Control Module (ECM).
 The calibration code can be found on the EUI label.

+—

 8.5 Assembly Instructions:

 8.5.1 General—The test parts specified for this test are intended to be used without material or dimensional modification.
-An exception, for example, is approval of a temporary parts supply problem by the TMC, and noting this approval in the test report.
-All replacement test engine parts shall be genuine Mack Truck Inc. parts.
-Assemble all parts as illustrated in the Mack Service Manual except where otherwise noted.
+An exception, for example, is approval of a temporary parts supply problem by the surveillance panel, and noting this approval in the test report.
+All replacement test engine parts shall be genuine Volvo parts.
+Assemble all parts as illustrated in the Volvo Service Manual except where otherwise noted.
 Target all dimensions for the means of the specifications.
 Use Bulldog Oil for lubricating parts during assembly; see A6.10.

 8.5.1.1 Thermostat—Replace the thermostat with sleeve 21474103.
+See Fig. A6.1.

 8.5.1.2 Connecting Rod Bearings—Install new connecting rod bearings for each test.
 See 10.1 for recording pre-test measurements.